 DDS Facilities Total Cases Referred to prosecuting agencies Not referred Rejected by prosecuting agencies

-Canyon Springs and Desert STAR 2 0 2 0
+Canyon Springs and Desert STAR 1 0 1 0

 Northern STAR 1 and 2 0 0 0 0

-Porterville and Central Valley STAR 4 4 0 2
+Porterville and Central STAR 3 1 2 0

 Southern STAR 1 and 2 0 0 0 0

-Fairview 0 0 0 0

-Total 6 4 2 2
+Total 4 1 3 0

-^{} Employee criminal cases include criminal investigations of any employee.
+\ Employee criminal cases include criminal investigations of any employee.
 Numbers are for investigations which were completed during the OLES reporting period and do not necessarily reflect when the crimes occurred.

-^{} Cases referred to prosecuting agencies are criminal cases where the investigations were completed and were then referred to an outside prosecuting entity.
+\\ Cases referred to prosecuting agencies are criminal cases where the investigations were completed and were then referred to an outside prosecuting agency.

-^{} Cases not referred to prosecuting agencies are criminal cases which, after the completion of the investigations, were determined to have insufficient evidence for criminal charges to be filed by a prosecuting agency.
+\\\ Cases not referred to prosecuting agencies are criminal cases which, after the completion of the investigations, were determined to have insufficient evidence for criminal charges to be filed by a prosecuting agency.

-^{} Cases rejected by prosecuting agencies are criminal cases that were submitted to a prosecuting agency and rejected for prosecution by that agency.
+\\\\ Cases rejected by prosecuting agencies are criminal cases that were submitted to a prosecuting agency and rejected for prosecution by that agency.
+This column includes rejected cases that were referred from prior reporting periods.
+The disposition of all criminal cases rejected by prosecuting agencies may not be known at the time of report publishing.